Skip to main content

 The Radar is an MCP.

-Pipe the AI native engineering tools radar straight into Claude Desktop, Claude Code, Cursor, Windsurf, or any MCP-aware client.
-Twenty-two tools, one HTTP endpoint, no auth — query the radar like it's a queryable, LLM-native data layer.
+Pipe the AI native engineering tools radar into Claude Desktop, Claude Code, Cursor, Windsurf, or any MCP-aware client.
+Eleven tools, one HTTP endpoint, no auth — query it like an LLM-native data layer.

 Tools